pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 And that's the magic what blockchain solves, or Bitcoin and also the other blockchains actually solve.

 So the first thing is that we have to find **consensus** about it.

 And the second thing is also that we have to make sure that the **data that is being stored** here at the different nodes is **not being manipulated**.

 And if we go back to that slide, let's say here at this particular state, we all know that X transferred to Y 100.
 And that's something that is being stored here in these nodes in this data.
-You have to make sure that that cannot be manipulated, that any manipulation, for example, by just removing one "0" from that would be immediately detected.
+You have to make sure that that **cannot be manipulated**, that any manipulation, for example, by just removing one "0" from that **would be immediately detected**.

 And that is something we need to solve.
 Now, how do we do that?